Chapter Two (play): Stage

 The play had its world premiere at the Los Angeles Ahmanson Theatre on October 7, 1977, closing November 26.
 Produced by Emanuel Azenberg and directed by Herbert Ross, the cast included: Judd Hirsch as George, Anita Gillette as Jennie, Cliff Gorman as Leo, and Ann Wedgeworth as Faye.
 The production won the Los Angeles Drama Critics Circle Awards (1977–78): Distinguished Production; and Neil Simon, Distinguished Playwriting.

 The play opened on Broadway at the Imperial Theatre on December 4, 1977, and transferred to the Eugene O'Neill Theatre in January 1979, where it closed on December 8, 1979 after 857 performances and seven previews.
 The Los Angeles cast reprised their roles on Broadway.
 Cast replacements included David Groh, Dick Latessa, Laurence Luckinbill, Robin Strasser, and Susan Browning.

 The play received four 1978 Tony Award nominations: Tony Award for Best Play; Anita Gillette for Tony Award for Best Actress in a Play and Cliff Gorman for Tony Award for Best Featured Actor in a Play.
 Ann Wedgeworth won the 1978 Tony Award for Best Featured Actress in a Play.

 The play premiered in the West End at the Gielgud Theatre in February 1996, with Tom Conti and Sharon Gless.
 Gless later recorded a two-disc audiobook of the play with David Dukes for LA TheatreWorks.

 Television

-A portion of the Chapter Two 1977 play and Chapter Two (1979 movie) were used in the plot of the sitcom Seinfelds third season's episode: "The Letter, Season 3, Episode 20".
+A portion of the Chapter Two 1977 play and Chapter Two (1979 movie) were used in the plot of the sitcom Seinfelds third season's episode: "The Letter".